There are two versions of the catalogue in English:

 and will end their journey in Brussels for the opening of the ‘Museum of Le Cat and Humorous Art’.

-In this sculpture, Le Cat is shown as Atlas, kneeling and carrying an enormous sphere on his shoulders.
+In one of the 20 sculptures, Le Cat is shown as Atlas, kneeling and carrying an enormous sphere on his shoulders.
 The sphere is stuffed with crushed plastic waste.
 Just like the giant in Greek mythology condemned by Zeus to carry the celestial heavens, Le Cat appears here to be bearing the weight of human folly.

 In another lighter and more poetical sculpture, Le Cat is playing the flute.
 But the instrument is the branch of a tree on which a bird is perched, singing its heart out.
 Hence the name of the statue (and its pun) ‘The Magic Flewt’.